 In Larceny, R7RS define-library and R6RS library syntaxes are mostly interchangeable.
-The R6RS for and meta keywords may be needed when defining syntax-case macros, but the R7RS syntax is otherwise more versatile because of its include and cond-expand features.
+The define-library syntax is more versatile because of its include and cond-expand features, and because it allows the name of the library being defined to contain exact integers as well as identifiers.
 For new code, we recommend the R7RS define-library syntax.